-Click here for tour report and species list from our 2016 tour
+Click here for tour report and species list

 Late autumn is a wonderful time to visit the bird-rich Delmarva Peninsula.
 We’ll visit Bombay Hook and Prime Hook NWR’s in Delaware where huge flocks of waterfowl reside, Bald Eagles hunt, and late-season migrants such as pipits, larks, and perhaps a longspur may be found.
 From our base in Chincoteague, Virginia, we’ll spend two days birding Virginia’s Eastern Shore at places like Kiptopeke State Park and Chincoteague NWR.
 Kiptopeke is strategically situated at the bottom of the Delmarva Peninsula and funnels migrants just like Cape May.
 We should expect to see a large variety of waterbirds, raptors, Brown-headed Nuthatch, and perhaps a rarity or two.
 Previous trips recorded American White Pelican, Rough-legged Hawk, Sandhill Crane, White-winged Dove, Cave Swallow, and Yellow-headed Blackbird, among others.
 Expect approximately 140 species of birds, plus the Chincoteague ponies, Sika Deer, other mammals, and late-season butterflies and odes.
 Scott Barnes and Linda Mack lead.

 Package includes: Round trip van transportation from NJ Audubon's Plainsboro Preserve in Cranbury, NJ to Virginia, 3 nights lodging in Chincoteague, tour leadership and entrance fees.

 PACE, WEATHER, AND TRAVEL CONDITIONS: